changbowen/Ken-Burns-Slideshow/README.md

   - Added customizable option to only show the left / right part (depending on movement direction) for images with width larger than screen width * 1.5.
 This is to avoid image moving too fast thus less elegant.
   - Improved error handling when dealing with corruptions.
 Instead of showing error prompt and exit, program will now replace the problematic image with a black screen as a placeholder in case dates are being displayed.

+## Upcoming
+- Working on more slide animations.

 ## Note
 - ~~The config.xml file serves as a configuration that is loaded at program start.
 Paths and other settings can be changed to local / relative path according to the location of the folders on your system.~~
 - Press F12 at runtime for options.